-Brett Arce was promoted to the role of Safeties Coach in Jan.
-2024.
-Arce has spent the last three years on the Wildcats staff working with the program’s safeties and nickel backs.
+Brett Arce enters his sixth season with the Wildcats, and his third in his current role steering the safeties room, in 2026.
+He was promoted to his current role by head coach Brent Brennan in January 2024.
+Prior to his promotion from 2021–23, Arce spent three years on the Wildcats staff as a defensive analyst working with the program’s safeties and nickel backs.

-Since 2021, Arce has helped provide academic, athletic, and interpersonal direction for the Arizona safeties room.
-Additionally, he has assisted with meeting room agendas, on-field drills, practice plan, and game plan development, along with numerous other responsibilities.
+During his time as a defensive analyst with the Wildcats, Arce helped provide academic, athletic, and interpersonal direction for the Arizona safeties room.
+Additionally, he assisted with meeting room agendas, on-field drills, practice plan, and game plan development, along with numerous other responsibilities.

 Arce helped Arizona make one of the greatest leaps in defensive rankings in the nation from 2022 to 2023, with Arizona improving from 124th in the nation in total defense in 2022 (467.7 yards per game) all the way to 48th last season (357.9 yards per game), an improvement of over 100 yards per game.
 Over that same span the Wildcats secondary jumped from four interceptions to nine and dropped their passing efficiency defense from 153.02 to 127.31, the latter of which represented a vault of 79 spots in the national rankings.